Fly-Fishing

 Cannabis: property rules are restrictive; outdoor consumption by discretion of the lodge; indoor smoke is out.
 Tinctures and edibles in-room generally workable.
 Nearest licensed dispensary: MANOR CANNA in Livingston Manor, 20 minutes.

-## Arnold House
+Arnold House

+Location: Livingston Manor, on the lower Willowemoc.
 The setting: renovated historical inn, small-footprint lodge with a few rooms, a restaurant that functions as the area's best evening destination, and a bar.
 The Arnold House is operated as part of a small hospitality group that runs several Catskills properties; the fishing-lodge positioning is explicit.

 Best for: a fishing weekend that leans restaurant and bar, where the river is part of the story but the evening dinner is the anchor.
 Parties of 2-4.